The best cheap laptops of 2024: Performance and reliability on a budget

 The best cheap laptops of 2024: Buyer's guide

 A great budget laptop is an exciting investment into affordable tech, but with a huge range of options available across the web, figuring out what you truly need is challenging.
-Here are a few pointers for deciphering the bundles of jargon that you're bound to encounter on your cheap laptop shopping journey:
+Here are a few pointers for deciphering the bundles of jargon that you're bound to encounter on your cheap laptop shopping journey.

 The CPU, or Central Processing Unit, is the computer's brain; it sends data to the appropriate hardware.

 A few factors measure a good CPU, but the most important are the number of cores and the clock speed.
-The number of cores indicates precisely how many operations a CPU can perform at once - the more cores, the more it can handle.
-If you plan on doing plenty of multitasking, jumping between YouTube and gaming - you'll need a great CPU.
+The number of cores indicates precisely how many operations a CPU can perform at once – the more cores, the more it can handle.
+If you plan on doing plenty of multitasking, jumping between YouTube and gaming, you'll need a great CPU.

 Clock speed is the measure of how quickly a CPU can send data to the other components for execution, needless to say, the higher the clock speed, the quicker the CPU's performance is.

-A great GPU has a good amount of VRAM (or video RAM), which is its temporary storage that's used for graphical data - most gaming laptops have around 4GB of VRAM, but for the best performance, you'll need at least 6-8GB.
+A great GPU has a good amount of VRAM (or video RAM), which is its temporary storage that's used for graphical data.
+Most gaming laptops have around 4GB of VRAM, but for the best performance, you'll need at least 6-8GB.

 For those looking to work on creative projects, business ventures or games, great storage is key for keeping files safe, secure and instantly accessible.

-SSD storage, however, lacks any moving parts (hence the name Solid State Drive), and data is stored in a circuit – making file access and even starting up your laptop practically instant.
+SSD storage, however, lacks any moving parts (hence the name Solid State Drive), and data is stored in a circuit – making file access and starting up your laptop practically instant.

 Are cheap laptops good?

+There are hundreds of incredible laptops under £1,000 on the market right now.
 While our selections might not be the best for AAA gaming in 4K, they're certainly reliable for your general desktop needs.
-Using Microsoft Office, browsing YouTube, and maybe some low-demand gaming, there's no doubt most cheap laptops can handle it.
+Using Microsoft Office, browsing YouTube, and maybe some low-demand gaming, most cheap laptops can handle it.

 Are cheap laptops good for gaming?